-Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities - Modified Cash Basis - Governmental Funds For the Year Ended December 31, 2020
+Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities - Modified Cash Basis - Governmental Funds For the Year Ended December 31, 2021

-Net Change in Fund Balances - Total Governmental Funds \$ (90,319) The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 1,420,004 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current year.
-Capital Assets Purchased \$ 276,043 Current Year Depreciation Expense (761,181) (405 120) (485,138) In the statement of activities, only the gain(loss) on the sale of assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
-Thus, the change in net position differs from the change in fund balance by the book value of the assets disposed.
-Gain/(Loss) on Disposal of Assets 48,507 48,507 The proceeds of debt issuances are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
-In the statement of net position issuing debt increases long-term liabilities and does not affect the statement of activities Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-This is the amount by which debt repayment exceeded proceeds.
-Repayment of Debt 319,503 319,503 Change in Net Position of Governmental Activities \$ (207 447)
+Capital Assets Purchased \$ Current Year Depreciation Expense 1,537,421 (705,335) 832,086 The proceeds of debt issuances are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+In the statement of net position, issuing debt increases long-term liabilities and does not affect the statement of activities.
+Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+This is the amount by which debt proceeds exceeded principal paid.
+Issuance of Debt Repayment of Debt (950,000) 173,991 (776,009) Change in Net Position of Governmental Activities \$ 1,476,081